Health Initiatives

 Mental Health <Mitsui>

-• A psychosomatic medicine department established at our Head Office Medical Clinic (mental health consultation service provided by specialist doctors)
+- A psychosomatic medicine department established at our Head Office Medical Clinic (mental health consultation service provided by specialist doctors)

-Supporting Balance Between Medical Treatment and Work <Mitsui>
+Support for Balancing Treatment and Work <Mitsui>

 MITSUI HEALTH REPORT <Mitsui>

 Since the fiscal year ended March 2020, we have visualized the results of a variety of initiatives carried out to promote employee health, such as the ratio of employees receiving health examinations, the prevalence of lifestyle-related diseases, and data on smoking and alcohol consumption-related measures and stress checks.
 We aim to raise individual awareness of health and improve behavior.
-We have posted data in comparison with countrywide data, data by unit, and chronological changes on the intranet to communicate such information to Mitsui employees.
+We have posted data in comparison with countrywide data, data by unit, and chronological changes on the intranet in both Japanese and English to communicate such information to Mitsui employees.

 Health Management for Employees Working Overseas <Mitsui>